Indonesia’s community forests: learning from the past to improve the future

-Community forests play an important role within Indonesia: while they cover just 2.3 million hectares (in a country with roughly 90 million hectares of forest), these forests support the livelihoods of more than 3.4 million households.
+Community forests play an important role within Indonesia.
+While they cover just 2.3 million hectares (in a country with roughly 90 million hectares of forest), they support the livelihoods of more than 3.4 million households.
+But the certification of these community forests continues to be a challenge.

 In the last decade, the quantity of timber harvested by communities has increased dramatically, reaching more than five million square meters annually.
 As these numbers continue to grow, it is more important than ever that these community forests are managed sustainably, ensuring they continue to benefit the local economy and ecosystem.